Did You Suffer Side Effects of Tylenol?

 Tylenol Lawsuits

-People who take the popular over-the-counter pain reliever Tylenol may have an increased risk of suffering liver damage and liver failure possibly requiring a transplant.
-Some scientific research has also shown that children born to women who took Tylenol during pregnancy may be significantly more likely to develop autism or ADHD in childhood.
+Scientific research has found that children born to women who take Tylenol (acetaminophen) during pregnancy may be significantly more likely to develop autism spectrum disorder (ASD) or attention-deficit hyperactivity disorder (ADHD) in childhood.

 Tylenol Alternatives for Pain Relief

-As consumers become aware of the potential for Tylenol to cause severe liver damage in users and to possibly increase the risk of autism and/or ADHD in children exposed in utero, more and more people are turning to alternative treatment methods to reduce fever, treat coughs and colds, and relieve minor head and back pain, rather than exposing themselves to alleged Tylenol side effects.
+As consumers become aware of the potential for Tylenol to possibly increase the risk of autism and/or ADHD in children exposed in utero, more and more pregnant women are turning to alternative treatment methods to reduce fever, treat coughs and colds, and relieve minor head and back pain, rather than exposing themselves and their children to alleged Tylenol side effects.
 Some common natural or holistic alternatives to Tylenol for pain relief include the following:

 - Capsaicin – Derived from hot chili peppers, topical capsaicin may be a helpful method of relieving pain for some people.
 It works by depleting the compound that conveys the pain sensation from the peripheral to the central nervous system.